-Their pretty pink colour comes from either blending a small amount of red wine into the white or from leaving the red grapes in contact with their skins for a short period of time, so the color bleeds.
+Their pretty pink color comes from either blending a small amount of red wine into the white or from leaving the red grapes in contact with their skins for a short period of time, so the color bleeds.
 This second method produces a little bit more body and imparts fruitier flavors than which makes them exceptionally versatile for food matching.
-Although there are a few wines better than true rosé Champagne, fantastic sparkling rosés come from all over the world in a great array or styles and prices.
+Although there are a few wines better than true rosé Champagne, fantastic sparkling rosés come from all over the world at a great array of styles and prices.

 And of course, save the best for last …CHOCOLATE!!!
 When pairing wine with chocolate it is always important to choose a bubbly on the sweeter side, such as demi-sec and doux, as they blend beautifully with the sweetness of chocolate.
-Milk chocolate pairs very nicely with light and fruity roses.
-My favourite match by far, is decadent and deliciously creamy milk chocolate and my favourite sparkling rose comes form Italy’s Trentino mountains in the Alps, followed by a few still rosés from around the world.
+Milk chocolate pairs very nicely with light and fruity rosés.
+Here is the assortment of my favorite sparkling and still rosés from our own backyard and around the world.

 A lovely sparkling rosé, typical of Ferrari style.
-Vinified in a Classic Method with 60% pinot nero and 40 % chardonnay grapes hand-harvested in the high altitude Trentino mountain vineyards.
-Dry, fresh and elegant it brings aromas and flavours of strawberries with subtle floral notes.
-Lees aging provided for an attractive bread-crust notes and added layers of complexity.
+Vinified in a Classic Method with 60% Pinot Nero and 40 % Chardonnay grapes hand-harvested in the high altitude Trentino mountain vineyards.
+Dry, fresh and elegant it brings aromas and flavors of strawberries with subtle floral notes.
+Lees aging provided for attractive bread-crust notes and added layers of complexity.
 Persistent bubbles and a long, lingering finish.
 A perfect match to a sinfully creamy oven-baked Brie with warm berry topping.

 Gérrard Bertrand Cote des Roses Rosé 2015, France

 This crowd-pleasing rosé is vinified with the fruit grown along the Mediterranean coast that stretches from Spanish border all the way up to the city of Nîmes, an area blessed with the warm, windy climate.
-A great blend of Grenache, Cinsault and Syrah, it’s bursting with aromas and flavours of summer berries with subtle floral notes.
+A great blend of Grenache, Cinsault, and Syrah, it’s bursting with aromas and flavors of summer berries with subtle floral notes.
 Dry, fresh and lively with well-balanced acidity.
-A great companion to shellfish, colorful summer salads and light desserts.
+A great companion to shellfish, colorful summer salads, and light desserts.
 Tasted February 2017.
 VINTAGES#: 373985, $ 18.95.